chef/chef-web-docs/chef_master/source/server_monitor.rst

 Apache Solr
 -----------------------------------------------------
-The **opscode-solr4** service located on the primary back end machine handles requests that are made from the Erchef service that is located on all front end machines in a Chef server cluster.
+The **opscode-solr4** service located on the primary back end machine handles requests that are made from the Erchef service that is located on all front end machines in a Chef Infra Server cluster.

 Under normal circumstances, opscode-solr4 will need access to a total of 2x the space used for the index.

 The thread at http://comments.gmane.org/gmane.comp.jakarta.lucene.solr.user/99149 explains more fully, including describing an extreme case where it's possible that 3x the storage might be necessary.
-Chef server usage of Apache Solr via the **opscode-solr4** service will generally only require the used storage for the index + 1x that amount of storage in free space.
+Chef Infra Server usage of Apache Solr via the **opscode-solr4** service will generally only require the used storage for the index + 1x that amount of storage in free space.

 For example, a 2GB search index will require about 2GB of free space available in the **opscode-solr4** service's storage area.
-The standard storage area for the **opscode-solr4** service in a standalone topology Chef server install is ``/var/opt/opscode/opscode-solr4/data``.
+The standard storage area for the **opscode-solr4** service in a standalone topology Chef Infra Server install is ``/var/opt/opscode/opscode-solr4/data``.

 System Checks
 =====================================================